Wisdom hits 25th homer, Cubs pull away from Pirates 8-3

 Pittsburgh manager Derek Shelton removed Ortiz after his 80th pitch, a 3-1 fastball to McKinstry that missed badly, and Ortiz's ERA ticked up to 1.17 when Bañuelos couldn't get out of the inning.

-Oneil Cruz and Ke'Bryan Hayes had two hits each for the Pirates, who have dropped nine of 10 and are in danger of losing 100 games in consecutive seasons for the first time since three in a row from 1952-54.
-Pittsburgh is 56-97 with nine games remaining.
+Oneil Cruz and Ke'Bryan Hayes had two hits each for the Pirates (56-97), who have dropped nine of 10 and are in danger of losing 100 games in consecutive seasons for the first time since three in a row from 1952-54.

 SLOPPY BUCS